ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< codeImg "../delete_exist_java.png" >}}
 {{< /tab >}}
 {{< /tabs >}}
-The warning is to prevent misuse, and there is no risk of any exceptions.
+Warning is for preventing misuse.
+There are no exception risks.

-# Optional Parameters
+# Optional arguments
 {{< codeImg "../args.png" >}}

-For encryption, other encryption libraries need to be imported and a custom cipher needs to be created.
+For the crypto part, you need to introduce other crypto libraries and implement this `Cipher`.
 {{< codeImg "../cipher.png" >}}

 {{< hint info >}}
-Starting from API 29, Android introduced a sandbox mechanism, which achieved data isolation and is relatively secure.
+Since Android API 29, a sandbox mechanism has been introduced, which provides data isolation, making it relatively safe.
 {{< /hint >}}

 # Reset